mmbman/Katagiri/1987-03-06-Platform-Sutra-Talk-1.md

 > *Transforming the environment*, *transforming the mind* is something scorned by great sages; *speaking of mind*, *speaking of nature* ...

-– *speaking of nature* means speaking of one’s original nature –
+*Speaking of nature* means speaking of one’s original nature...

 > ... is something not approved by Buddhas and Zen adepts; *seeing into the mind*, *seeing into one’s own nature* is the livelihood of heretics; *sticking to words and phrases* is not the expression of liberation.
 >